SPEER: Sentence-Level Planning of Long Clinical Summaries via Embedded Entity Retrieval: Introduction

 \section{Introduction}

-Clinical professionals, e.g., doctors, nurses, administrators, are experiencing physical and emotional burnout at unprecedented rates \citep{maslach2016understanding, national2019taking, kroth2019association}.
+Clinical professionals are experiencing physical and emotional burnout at unprecedented rates \citep{maslach2016understanding, national2019taking, kroth2019association}.
 A significant factor driving clinician burnout is the Electronic Health Record (EHR): the information overload it produces, and the documentation burden it requires \citep{shanafelt2016relationship, moy2021measurement}.
-A study of US physicians spend nearly 50\% of working hours on EHR-related desk work in addition to 1-2 hours at night (pajama time) \citep{sinsky2016allocation}.
 Increased time spent at the desk means less face-to-face interaction (only 27\% of working hours spent with patients) and the resulting burnout has been associated with an increased risk of errors \citep{salvagioni2017physical, panagioti2018association}.

 Large Language Models (LLMs) have the potential to reduce the documentation burden by either directly replacing clinicians or acting as a co-pilot to reduce the time it takes clinicians to complete certain tasks \citep{clusmann2023future, perlis2023evaluating}.
 To date, much of the focus of LLMs in healthcare has been on applying closed models, such as GPT-4, to well-defined granular tasks, such as closed-book question answering \citep{nori2023capabilities} and single-document radiology report summarization \citep{sun2023evaluating}, using small publicly available benchmarks.
 In this paper, we adapt open-source LLMs (Zephyr and Mistral) to an onerous, longitudinal documentation task: hospital-course summarization, by training on nearly 170k patient records from a large metropolitan hospital.
 Hospital-course summarization \citep{adams-etal-2021-whats} involves recounting in a narrative form the events occurred during the patient stay, and why they happened.
 Clinicians write hospital-course summaries each time a patient is discharged from a hospital in the form of the mandatory ``Brief Hospital Course'' section of the Discharge Summary.